skalenetwork/machinepal/README.md

 </div>

-# 🚀 MachinePay: The  x402 Payment Gatekeeper for the Web
+# 🚀 MachinePay: The  x402 Payment Agent for the Web

 Instantly add **crypto payments** to any website or API using the [x402 protocol](https://docs.cdp.coinbase.com/x402/docs/welcome).